-Lecture: 2 hours/week theory Lab: 6 hours/week skills lab

-Fee: Additional nursing fee
+Grade Type: Letter Grade Lecture: 2 hours/week theory Lab: 6 hours/week skills lab Fee: Additional nursing fee Prerequisite(s): Permission of the Dean

 NUR 503 - Theoretical Foundations and Role Transition for the ADN

 This course is designed for the Associate degree nurse transitioning to professional nursing and provides analysis of the paradigms, theories, concepts, and values of the discipline of nursing.
 An emphasis is placed on practice with communication/ collaboration activities, the nurse-person relationship and the nurse's presence and role in being with people living quality.
 Students will utilize a Biblical worldview and Parse's nursing theoretical framework for Humanbecoming in the transition to a professional nurse.